 You can also see information provided by other bodies, including Universities UK, the Office for Students, the Scottish, Welsh, and Northern Irish governments, and the National Union of Students, in the next layer of this page, Information and support for international students.

 We will try to keep this information as current as possible.
 Where we provide a link to the original source, please check it there before contacting us because it might have been updated since we linked to it.

 All countries in the UK are subject to different levels of restrictions which have changed many times since March 2020.
 The authorities have given these restrictions a lot of names, including 'firebreak', 'circuit breaker' and 'lockdown'.
 They all mean that you have to limit what you do according to the regulations and guidelines in force where you live, with the intention of reducing the spread of the infection.

-If you do not understand all the restrictions, you are not alone.
 The BBC has a helpful summary of what is in place in your area, wherever you live and study in the UK: Lockdown rules: What are the Covid regulations where you live?

 Returning to the UK on existing immigration permission